 In the 21st century multimedia environment, the public expect to play a greater role and have more say in shaping public policy and even private sector initiatives.
 Public engagement is an unique discipline, but public relations plays an important role in ensuring that any public engagement campaign is successful.
 Attend this workshop to learn how to support public engagement to increase public confidence in your organization and get effective feedback from your target audiences.

 An organization’s website is arguably the most important communications tactic they have.
-Their digital presence represents the organization for thousands of online visitors—-some who may never set foot inside a brick and mortar location or even communicate directly with the organization.
+Their digital presence represents the organization for thousands of online visitors—-some who may never communicate directly with the organization or set foot inside their brick and mortar location (especially true today, given physical restrictions imposed due to COVID-19).

 This workshop will use case studies and examples to challenge attendees to approach website redesign using a two-way communication model and user-centric approach, more commonly referred to as user experience design (UX), and: